 Lake Hood and the Ashburton Aquatic Park is an extraordinary community project.

 Brought together by the efforts of a group of visionary local people, Lake Hood was initially designed to provide an aquatic recreational resource for the people of mid-Canterbury.
-After 14 years in planning and development, the park was officially opened in 2011, becoming a key asset for the people of the region.
+After 14 years in planning and development, the park was officially opened 2002, becoming a key asset for the people of the region.

 Today, the combined recreational and residential development provides an incredible range of amenities established around the unique aquatic playground – combining affordable lakeside living with an unbeatable lifestyle.